nestojimenez/bootstrap/README.md

 * [Setup](#setup)

 # General info
-This project is simple Lorem ipsum dolor generator.
+Name: Working with Bootstrap
+Description: This project is to get familiar with bootstrap and start drafting my final project for the MIT course.
+Usage: This project will help to manage an Automation Team projects.

 # Technologies
 Project is created with:
+* HTML
-* Lorem version: 12.3
+* JavaScript
-* Ipsum version: 2.33
+* Bootstrap
-* Ament library version: 999

 # Setup
 To run this project, install it locally using npm: